emanuel2718/termitype/README.md

 - [ ] Use [tui-big-text](https://docs.rs/tui-big-text/latest/tui_big_text/) for the title
 - [ ] Fetch themes at build time from [iterm2Themes url](https://github.com/mbadolato/iTerm2-Color-Schemes/archive/0e23daf59234fc892cba949562d7bf69204594bb.tar.gz)
 - [ ] Performance optimization pass before release (cargo flamegraph --root)
-    - want to improve the word tracking `Word { start: usize, end: usize, text: String }` or something like that
-        - might be heavy on the memory tho

-### Bugs
-- [ ] responsiveness needs some work.
-    - if we reduce the width just enough the top bar will be cut off (should wrap i think question mark)

 ### Done
 - [x] Build Github CI